Changing the Way We Teach and Learn

-HASTAC’s central administration is divided between hubs located at Duke University and the Graduate Center at the City University of New York.
+HASTAC’s central administration is divided between hubs located at Arizona State University and the Graduate Center at the City University of New York.

 HASTAC is a free and open access community that values collaboration, diversity, openness, innovation, and creative contribution.
 As a member, you can connect with other members, receive newsletters and announcements, blog, participate in relevant groups, post funding and job opportunities, showcase new tools, find collaborators for projects, and share CFPs.
 See our Membership page for more information, or join now.

 The Futures Initiative and HASTAC@CUNY

 The Futures Initiative advocates greater equity and innovation in higher education at every level of the university.
 Housed at the Graduate Center and reaching throughout the CUNY community, the Futures Initiative empowers the next generation of intellectual leaders with bold, public, and engaged teaching and learning.